robedamo/data_analysis_project/Chaky/README.md

 Plots:

+-Imatges:

   First there has been some imaging to gasp a better knowledge of the subject and try to visualize the more meaningful subjects to cover.

+-Imatges ppt:

   The plots that where finaly most valuable were the following:

-  -"dailypatrolsRP.png": bar plot of the daily patrols per RP (blue) with a line (red) that represents the total mean of daily patrols
+  -"Edat_autor_victima.png": bar plot of the number of hate crimes agressors (blue) and victims (orange) for a given age.

+  -"Edats.png": bar plot of the population in Catalonia for a given age group.

+  -"Prop_victima_autor.png": scatter map of the ratio victim/agressor for a given age.

-  -"map_area.png": map of Catalonia divided by RP that represents logarithm of the number of daily patrols per RP per area in km^2
+  -"Map_Chaky_Marcelo.png": map of Catalonia divided by RP (Police Region) that represents the number of hate crimes.

-  -"map_mean_daily_patrols.png": map of Catalonia divided by RP that represents the daily patrols per RP

-  -"map_popu.png": map of Catalonia divided by RP that represents the daily patrols per 100.000 inhabitants per RP

-  -"mapa.png": plot of all the results together
+  -"Density_Map_Chaky_Marcelo.png": same as the image above but normalized for the population for each RP.

 Files: